intellifi-nl/webapi-doc/resources.md

 Every item contains at least a unique id (`id`), the detected `code` and the `technology` (this combiniation is unique).
 The `item_id` is the reference to the item that is used in all other places in the system.

 You may add a `label` and a `custom` value to the item.
-The label is used to shwo a human readable name on several places in our user interface.
+The label is used to show a human readable name on several places in our user interface.

 The item is also a placeholder for the output of the localisation service.
 If the item is beeing detected on multiple places then we offer a most likely `location`, based on all avaialble information.
 The `location` only changes when the item moves to another place.
 If it moves out of reach then it sticks to the last known `location`.
 You can use `is_present` to see if the item is actively detected.
 We believe that this information is enough for most use cases, it just tells you where your items are.